donedgardo/blog/content/daily/who-can-roll-back-production.md

 It is not another CI/CD tool.
 Keep your GitHub Actions.
 Keep your Jenkins.
 Nothing to rip out.

-GitLaunch starts where your pipeline ends — with the part nobody owns.
+GitLaunch starts where your pipeline ends.
+The part nobody owns.

 One board shows every build across every environment.
 What's on staging.
 What's live.
 What's ready to promote.